2022 United States Senate election in Arizona: General election

-Initially expected to be one of the most widely contested elections in the nation, Kelly amassed a massive fundraising advantage over Masters, raising a record $75 million dollars, compared to Masters's $12 million.
-Due to the Supreme Court's ruling to overturn Roe Vs. Wade, which gave states the right to ban abortion, Kelly spent heavily attacking Masters over his anti abortion stance, which was seen as hurting Masters especially among women voters.
-He also attacked Masters's support for privatizing social security, as Arizona has many retired seniors whom use the program.
-Masters's belief that the 2020 presidential election was stolen also hurt him among voters.
+In what was initially expected to be one of the most widely contested elections in the nation, Kelly amassed a massive fundraising advantage over Masters, raising a record $75 million compared to Masters's $12 million.
+Due to the Supreme Court's Dobbs v.
+Jackson Women's Health Organization decision, which reversed Roe v.
+Wade, Kelly spent the campaign heavily attacking Masters over his anti-abortion stance, which was seen as hurting Masters especially among women voters.
+He also attacked Masters's support for privatizing Social Security, as Arizona has many retired seniors who use the program.
+Masters's claim that the 2020 presidential election was stolen also hurt him among voters.
+Steven J. Law, the leader of a Republican-aligned super PAC, said that Masters "had scored the worst focus group results of any candidate he had ever seen," and cancelled all of its Arizona television advertisements supporting Masters to divert money to other races.

-With the limited amount of money he had, Masters's attempted to portray Kelly as weak on illegal immigration, supportive of spending programs that caused inflation, and too supportive of President Joe Biden.
-In the final weeks of the campaign, Republican groups began to increase the amount of money they were spending on the race, and many news outlets moved the race from Lean Democrat to tossup.
-However, in the end Kelly relatively easily defeated Masters, which helped to allow Democrats to retain the Senate.
+With the limited amount of money he had, Masters attempted to portray Kelly as weak on illegal immigration, supportive of spending programs that caused inflation, and too supportive of President Joe Biden.
+In the final weeks of the campaign, Republican groups increased the amount of money they were spending on the race and polls began to tighten, and many news outlets moved the race from lean Democrat to tossup.
+However, in the end, Kelly relatively easily defeated Masters, which helped Democrats in retaining the Senate.
+According to Ron Brownstein of CNN in 2023, Kelly won independent voters by double-digit margins, which contributed to Masters's defeat.